Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Lists the servers Red is currently in.
+Lists the servers Blue is currently in.

 ..
 Note:: This command is interactive.